1962 Cache Valley earthquake: Destruction

-Property damages were estimated between US$1–2 million (US$8.5–17 million in 2020).
+Property damage was estimated between US$1–2 million (US$8.5–17 million in 2020).
 At the time of the quake, it was the most costly in the history of Utah.
 Most of the damage was in Richmond, but the nearby towns of Logan, Franklin, Lewiston, and Preston also had some damage.

 The building with the most significant damage was the LDS Benson Stake Tabernacle in Richmond, which was eventually torn down due to the extensive structural issues caused by the quake.
 Several older houses also had to be torn down due to the damage received.
 There was extensive damage to North Cache High School, headstones in the cemetery were knocked over, and many houses had collapsed chimneys and masonry, broken windows, and cracked walls.
 The high school had to be closed for repairs.

 No people were killed in the quake.
 One person was cut on her foot by a broken bottle.